ErikOwen/attack_replay/apache_struts2/README.md

 ### Steps to Run the Exploit

 You can exploit the vulnerable Apache Struts2 server created above by sending a specially crafted HTTP request to upload a file, where the request takes advantage of a bug with how the vulnerable Struts version handles errors.
-With the Jakarta Multipart Parser, Struts will parse certain header strings and execute the header value if it contains [OGNL](https://commons.apache.org/proper/commons-ognl/) code.
-Malicious OGNL code could allow an attacker to run shell commands on the affected server.

 To run the exploit: